 - Chemicals in our environment have a large effect on how our bodies work.
 According to a study published in 2003 by Environmental Health Perspectives,”industrial compounds can decrease a couple’s ability to have children by up to 29%“.

 Do You Need Some Help?

 Every pregnancy is a blessing of new life.
-Whether you are trying to conceive or attempting to avoid getting pregnant, knowing more about all your options is encouraging.
+Whether you are trying to conceive or attempting to avoid getting pregnant, knowing more about ovulation and your cycle can be extremely helpful.

 No matter the situation you may be facing, you are NOT ALONE.
-Everyone has a different story yet similar circumstances.
-Together we can help each other overcome and gain strength!
+Everyone has a different story, yet many of us have similar circumstances.
+Together we can help each other gain understanding and strength!

 If you need to speak to a professional near you or just want to chat with other women that have been there, we are here to help.